Here at terptree, we are always looking for stories from deaf people about the experiences that show access at its best (and worst!)

 All of this happened, without her having to say a word!

 Once they’d settled into their seats, another member of staff came and checked how they were getting on with the glasses.

-Even when they went to the kitchen areas to order food, it was a very visual experience with staff pointing at food and drinks, maintaining eye contact and making it very easy to both understand and be understood.
+This attention to detail even continued when they ordered food.
+A thoughtful and visual experience.
+Staff pointing at food and drinks, maintaining eye contact and making it very easy to understand and be understood.

-Accessibility has been considered across not only the experience but the entire customer journey.
-It was clearly a set of conscious decisions that have come from fully understanding how deaf people access the theatre – before arriving, arriving, on the day and all the added extras.
+Accessibility had been considered across the entire customer journey.
+A clear set of conscious decisions that came from fully understanding how deaf people access the theatre.
+Careful consideration of what was needed before arriving, on arrival, on the day and all the added extras.

 What is clear is that all the small touches that have been implemented here mean a deaf theatre-goer is the same as any other.
 Which is a perfect example of what happens when access is built in from the start and across the whole customer journey.